Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 Don't consider your mobile satnav device as a sure location for backup, even if it looks like a memory stick when you plug it into your workstation.

 *(The following is derived from tests with singular GARMIN nuvi and zumo units.
-File system organisation differs not only between manufacturers, but also between device series and models.
-Your milegae may vary.)*
+File system organization differs not only between manufacturers, but also between device series and models.
+Your **milegae** may vary.**WHAT DO YOU MEAN BY THAT?**)*

-In the directory tree of a plugged Garmin device, you find the **directory "GPX"** similiar to this:
+In the directory tree of a plugged Garmin device, you find the **directory "GPX"** similar to this:

 ![wiki-garmin.png](https://bitbucket.org/repo/L5qerE/images/2180082863-wiki-garmin.png)

-This contains most information on your device as it rerfers to QMapShack projects.
+This contains most information on your device as it refers to QMapShack projects.
 You may frequently copy them to your Workstation and include it into your backup scheme.
 The gpx files can be opened as QMapShack projects or any other compatible application.

 We do **not recommend to write directly onto the device** using file level access, unless you do not know what to do.
-Enjoy the great work the QMS programmers have deliverd and **use QMapShack device access** functionality instead.
+Enjoy the great work the QMS programmers have delivered and **use QMapShack device access** functionality instead.
 There are quite some items in a GPX file that the standard allows but may upset your device.
 You have been warned.

 See here https://bitbucket.org/maproom/qmapshack/wiki/DocGisDevices for further information on device access.